-During the course of the twentieth century, the main interest in Molyneux's problem has been historical.
+During the course of the twentieth century, the main interest in Molyneux’s problem has been historical.
 Biographers and commentators dealing with well-known philosophers have analysed the solutions they proposed for it.
-Molyneux's problem has also turned up frequently in textbooks and general histories of psychology, ophthalmology, neurophysiology, etc. A few authors have written brief and incomplete histories of the problem.
-Degenaar (1996) has written a comprehensive survey of the history of the discussion about Molyneux's problem.
-Riskin (2002) described Molyneux's problem in the wider context of the Enlightenment.
+Molyneux’s problem has also turned up frequently in textbooks and general histories of psychology, ophthalmology, neurophysiology, etcetera (and also in publications on diverse disciplines, like mathematics, architecture, literature, arts and sports).
+A few authors have written brief and incomplete histories of the problem.
+Degenaar (1996) has written a comprehensive survey of the history of the discussion about Molyneux’s problem.
+Riskin (2002) described Molyneux’s problem in the wider context of the Enlightenment.

 Philosophers, psychologists and other scientists have also tried to solve the Molyneux problem by making use of alternative approaches, both old and new.
 They have, for example, made use of various accounts of recovery from early blindness.
 As was to be expected, these proved to be as problematic and inconclusive as were their predecessors in the eighteenth and nineteenth centuries.